fernandog301/Business-Redo/README.md

+Team Name: Calm Luh Figma
-Calm Luh Figma. by Jerrod Packard, Fernando Gutierrez , Robert Arias 1/6/2024
+Team Members: Jerrod Packard, Fernando Gutierrez, and Robert Arias
+Business: Stocklandia
+1/6/2024
-Business redo build
+Business Redo Build
-Using the figma that we created we built a full working website.
-As well as making it resposive from computor to Mobile.
+Using the Figma that we created, we built a fully functional website with responsiveness for desktop and mobile.

 Peer Review by Zach Dressel, 1/6/24: